Updating a Translation Memory

 Note

-If the same TU already exists, it will not be added as a duplicate.
+If the same TU already exists, it is not added as a duplicate.

 The following screenshot illustrates what the newly added TU will look like in Trados Studio: